jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 :::

 :::VerticalSplitItem
-This is a simple example of how pie charts can also be displayed on a list - this is great for visual representation of information.&#x20;
+This is a simple example of how pie charts can also be displayed on a list - this is great for visual representation of information.

 **Examples:**

-See full code sample using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-pie-charts-sd.jigx" target="_blank">static data</a> in GitHub.&#x20;
+See full code sample using [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-pie-charts-sd.jigx) in GitHub.
 :::
 ::::